 Sometimes, only one area of the spine is adjusted, and other times the entire body may require attention.
 Interestingly, adjusting of the joints works directly by stimulating the control centres of your spinal cord and nervous system, helping them do their job better.

-In most cases people find having an adjustment very relaxing, and whatever technique chosen, your Chiropractor uses skill, not force or strength, to conduct a safe, effective adjustment.
+In most cases people report having an adjustment as a relaxing experience, and whatever technique chosen, your Chiropractor uses skill, not force or strength, to conduct an adjustment.

 Chiropractors are trained to care for people across the lifespan, and naturally we modify all care and treatment modalities to suit the age, presentation and development of the patient.